Dagzz/beeBoard-frontend/README.md

-# beeBoard-frontend
+# 🐝 Bee Board Front-end
-🐝🎨 React-based web app for BeeBoard, enabling developers to share notes, comment, and collaborate.
-Connects to the API for real-time data.
-Tech: React, API integration.
+The web frontend for BeeBoard, developed in React.
+It offers an intuitive interface for developers to share and manage notes, comment on discussions, and collaborate efficiently.

+Tech Stack:
+🔹 React (Frontend)
+🔹 API integration with beeBoard-api

+📌 This repository provides the user-facing experience for BeeBoard